TenuriUdana/TenuriUdana/README.md

 ## 👨🏻‍💻 About Me

 * 🤔 Exploring new technologies and building scalable software solutions.
-* 🎓 Final-year Computer Science undergraduate (University of Westminster – via IIT).
+* 🎓 Final-year Computer Science undergraduate (University of Westminster).
 * 💼 Working as an Associate Software Engineer.
 * 🌱 Learning more about Cloud, DevOps, and system reliability.
 * 💫 Interested in building reliable enterprise systems and improving user experiences.
-* ✍️ [Add something personal like hobbies / side hustle]

 ---